 Pruning is done to limit their growth.

-For deciduous species such as Lonicera fragrantissima and Lonicera purpusii, both called 'Winter Honeysuckle', pruning should be done after flowering, from April to May.
-It involves thinning out the centre by removing the oldest branches to let in light, removing excessive suckers, dead and misplaced stems, and shortening branches by half to create a more compact shape.
-Remove a maximum of 1/4 of the shrub's branches.
+For deciduous species like Lonicera fragrantissima and Lonicera purpusii, both called 'Winter Honeysuckle', pruning should be done after flowering, from April to May.
+It involves thinning the centre by removing the oldest branches to let in light, removing excessive suckers, dead and misplaced shoots, and shortening the branches by half to create a more compact shape.
+Remove a maximum of 1/4 of the bush's branches.

-For evergreen species, mainly Lonicera nitida and Lonicera pileata, pruning is done to restore a uniform shape to the shrub.
-Lonicera nitida should be pruned 2 to 3 times a year in April and September to maintain a compact habit.
-It is often used to create topiary as a substitute for boxwood.
+For evergreen species, mainly Lonicera nitida and Lonicera pileata, pruning is used to restore a uniform shape to the bush.
+Lonicera nitida is pruned 2 to 3 times a year in April and September to maintain a compact habit.
+It is often used to form topiaries as a substitute for boxwood.
 Lonicera pileata, with its creeping habit, is used as ground cover or for low hedges.
-This one should be pruned in May.
-Prune the upright branches at the top with secateurs, then refine the edges with shears to give it the desired shape.
+This one is pruned in May.
+Prune the upright branches at the top with pruning shears, then refine the edges with shears to give it the desired shape.

 Lonicera nitida pruned into a ball